Taugeshtu/so-sorcery/README.md

 ## Release Notes

 ### 0.10.x
-- [ ] psyches loading is awaiting sequentially - bad
-- [ ] awaiting tools & psyches initialization is sequential - should be parallel
 - [ ] parsing "@" in user inputs, and converting items into work if this is the case
 - [ ] "Go" button for work items actually working
 - [ ] Work items showing their status with color??..
+- [x] awaiting workspace & psyches initialization is sequential - should be parallel
+- [x] psyches loading is awaiting sequentially - bad
 - [x] recent output seems to have broken xD
 - [x] "busy" indicator on a psyche continues to spin for PA when executor is running...
 Whyyy?
 - [x] split up the css, it's getting ridiculous!